VeroIarrachtai/Abies_vs_ozone/README.md

 **1.-Sampling**: There is a directory with coordinates and the samples' disposition in omics analisys.

 **2.-Metabolomics**: There are some metabolite-generated analysis with gas chromatograph spectrum mass (GC-SM).
 Data from html files were loaded into tables.
 Subsequently, relative abundance was calculated.
-Finally, values between samples were compared from a barplot, ANOVA, and PCA analysis.
+Finally, all the samples' values were compared using a barplot, ANOVA, and PCA analysis.

 **3.-Genomics**: There are some genomic analysis from GBS sequencing. **ipyRAD** was used to assemble *de novo*, **VCFTools** and **plink** were used to make more specific filters.
 Relationship was calculated without multiple SNPs in the same loci.
 Mantel test, PCA, and admixture were performed in order to identify local origin samples.

 **4.-Transcriptomics**: There are some transcriptomic analysis from RNAseq data.
 Samples were cut with **Trimmomatic** and they were mapped to a reference transcriptome with **BWA**. **Rstudio** allowed to evaluate differential expression between samples with **edgeR** and **DESeq2**.
 Subsequently, volcanoplot was performed to show overexpressed and underexpressed genes.

-**5.-INFO_PROJECT**: There are some ---, summaries, and final analysis.
+**5.-INFO_PROJECT**: There are some slide-shows, summaries, and final analysis.

 # Principal analysis workflow:

 ## [METABOLOMICS](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/2.-Metabolomics)

-### To quantify secundary metabolite relative abundance in healthy and damaged trees during two ozone concenrations periods.
+### To quantify secondary metabolite relative abundance in healthy and damaged trees during two ozone concenrations periods.

 ![](2.-Metabolomics/metadata/Metabolomic_methods.png)

 Check more information about this pipeline in [README_metabolomics](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/2.-Metabolomics/README_metabolomics.md).

-To see a short summary about final metabolomics analysis you can go [here](https://github.com/VeroIarrachtai/Abies_vs_ozone/blob/master/5.-INFO_PROJECT/METABOLOMICS_ligth_analysis.md).
+To see a short summary about the final metabolomics analysis click [here](https://github.com/VeroIarrachtai/Abies_vs_ozone/blob/master/5.-INFO_PROJECT/METABOLOMICS_ligth_analysis.md).

 ## [GENOMICS](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/3.-Genomics)